 When you have to go to work, or to church or drop your kids off to school, which way do you travel the most to get your destination?
 When you travel is it normally in the morning, the middle of the day or do you do travel mostly at night?
 When we are driving rather down our local streets, the parkway or expressway we will pass on average two to three vehicles stranded on the side of the road.
 The vehicles which are left behind by their owners have broken down because the vehicle had some type of battery, engine trouble or some other type of roadside assistance.
 However, there other types of vehicles that are on the verge of their engine seizing because the driver of the car has not changed their oil in over three thousand miles or more.

-When you purchase a vehicle rather it is brand new, pre-certified or used it is always recommended by the maker of the vehicle that we have our oil change every three thousand miles.
+When you purchase a vehicle rather it is brand new, pre-certified or used it is always recommended by the maker of a vehicle that we have our oil change ever three thousand miles.
 When we are close to reaching the recommended mileage our vehicle, if it is computerized, will provide us a reminder from our oil change sensor light that time has come for a new oil change.
 However, if we fail to act on our vehicle early alert we cause the engine performance of our car to deteriorate over time.
 The same way that we are supposed to take care of our vehicles that we drive every day, we should also take care of ourselves spiritually by following the direction of the Spirit of God for our life.
 Our Heavenly Father placed the Holy Spirit in our lives so that He can help us to be a witness on how we have been transformed through the presence of Jesus Christ being with us.
 Our Heavenly Father has also sent the Holy Spirit in our life so that we do not deal with the challenges of today with yesterday’s anointing.
 Finally, our Heavenly Father, has poured out His Spirit upon us so that old men can dream dreams and young men shall see visions.

 But my horn shalt thou exalt like the horn of an unicorn: I shall be anointed with fresh oil (Psalms 92:10).